Project-MONAI/monai-deploy-informatics-gateway/guidelines/informatics-gateway-requirements.md

-# MONAI Informatics Gateway Requirements
+# MONAI Deploy Informatics Gateway Requirements

 ## Overview

-The MONAI Informatics Gateway (MIG) is the integration point between healthcare information systems and the MONAI Deploy platform.
+The MONAI Deploy Informatics Gateway (MIG) is the integration point between healthcare information systems and the MONAI Deploy platform.

 ## Purpose

-This document defines the requirements for the MONAI Informatics Gateway.
+This document defines the requirements for the MONAI Deploy Informatics Gateway.

 ## Goal
-The goal for this proposal is to enlist, prioritize and provide clarity on the requirements for MONAI Informatics Gateway.
-Developers working on different software modules in MONAI Informatics Gateway SHALL use this specification as a guideline when designing and implementing software for the MONAI Informatics Gateway.
+The goal for this proposal is to enlist, prioritize and provide clarity on the requirements for MONAI Deploy Informatics Gateway.
+Developers working on different software modules in MONAI Deploy Informatics Gateway SHALL use this specification as a guideline when designing and implementing software for the MONAI Deploy Informatics Gateway.

 ## Standard Language
 This document SHALL follow the guidance of [rfc